PranjalBasak/Documentation/file_inclusion.md

 - Carefully analyze the web application and allow only protocols and PHP wrappers that are in need.
 - Never trust user input, and make sure to implement proper input validation against file inclusion.
 - Implement whitelisting for file names and locations as well as blacklisting.

+### Steps for testing for LFI
+Find an entry point that could be via GET, POST, COOKIE, or HTTP header values!
+Enter a valid input to see how the web server behaves.
+Enter invalid inputs, including special characters and common file names.
+Don't always trust what you supply in input forms is what you intended!
+Use either a browser address bar or a tool such as Burpsuite.
+Look for errors while entering invalid input to disclose the current path of the web application; if there are no errors, then trial and error might be your best option.
+Understand the input validation and if there are any filters!
+Try the inject a valid entry to read sensitive files